vegaprotocol/vegawallet/README.md

 ### Execute the program

+> Tip: You'll need to run the commands from the directory you've saved the wallet file in.
+Use the command 'pwd' to find out where your terminal is looking in the file system.
+Use the command 'cd' and the path/to/wallet/directory to tell the command line where to find the file.

 > Tip: You can use the tab key to auto-fill the name of the file, after you type the first few characters.

-You'll need to run the commands from the directory you've saved the wallet file in.
-If it's not in your home/profile folder, you may need to run commands to find it in your file system.

 **MacOS & Linux**
 Open a new terminal.
 Type